 2 – Take your dog for a walk prior to boarding

 Prior to embarking, take your dog for a short walk to allow them to urinate and defecate.
 Most BC Ferry terminals have a designated pet area for this purpose.
 Keep in mind that all dogs are required to be kept on a leash around the terminal as well as on the ferry itself.
+In order to mitigate the risk of heat stroke, be sure to seek out shady spots while waiting for the ferry, especially when the vessel is delayed.
+Keep in mind that much of the ferry terminal is paved which can overheat a dog’s paws so try and spend the bulk of your time on the grass.
 You are obliged to clean up any excrement your dog leaves behind to help keep the terminal area tidy.
 Cats and other small creatures are required to be carried in a secure pet carrier throughout the terminal area and on board.

 3 – No large meals immediately prior to travel